opencadc/docker-base/cadc-tomcat/README.md

 via the X-Client-Certificate HTTP header (http-request set-header X-Client-Certificate %[ssl_c_der,base64] in haproxcy.cfg).

-Output from the tomcat startup and the tomcat server itself are written to /logs.
+Output from the tomcat startup and the tomcat server itself are written to stdout (including JVM OnError logs).

 Runtime configuration is found in /config and includes the following: